turgu1/esp32-gateway/README.md

 ### ESP-NOW Encrypted devices

-Pre-defined peer encrypted devices can be identified in the `src/config.cpp` file.
+Pre-defined peer-encrypted devices can be identified in the `src/config.cpp` file.
 A list of keys (6 maximum) and the list of mac addresses/key pointers are used to identify the peers to be added at boot time.
-The table actual sizes are located in `include/config.hpp` and can be adjusted if needed (mainly the LMK_KEY_COUNT, and ENCRYPTED_DEVICES_COUNT constants).
+The table's actual sizes are located in `include/config.hpp` and can be adjusted if needed (mainly the LMK_KEY_COUNT, and ENCRYPTED_DEVICES_COUNT constants).

 This is to simplify the interaction between the gateway and the sensors that require encryption.
 Note that the number of encrypted devices is limited to 6.
-No specific protocol is then required, the sensors can immediatly send encrypted packets, optimizing power usage.
+No specific protocol is then required, the sensors can immediately send encrypted packets, optimizing power usage.

 ----

 This project uses the ESP-IDF framework.
-Platformio is used to control the compilation process.
+PlatformIO is used to control the compilation process.

 For now, this is a one-way capability (sensors only).
 The following enhancements will come after the basic functionality is completed: